junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean shakes his head slightly, unable to answer.
 He sobs quietly, remembering the burnt-down Roadhouse ruins and Ash's buried body, the bleeding-out gush on Jo's body, the gun hole on Bobby's head.
 He has to excuse himself to the bathroom for a minute just to get composed again.

 He stares at his own reflection in the mirror, thinking, he will not lose any more people in his life.
+He can't.

 He comes back, standing close to the doorway leading outside, his eyes lingering on Cas.
 Cas turns and meets his eyes, walking over to stand right next to him.